WELCOME to OZTREASURE

 MY DAD WAS A BRITISH SECRET SERVICE OFFICER (Mi4)

-The one who had the greatest impact on me was my own dad who, like his Dad (Captain Woodmore Snr), was an adventurer and hunter in India, a highly decorated military man, who retired as a Captain in the British army and then worked in the British War Office.
+The person who had the most profound influence on me was my father.
+Like his father, Captain Woodmore Sr., he was an adventurer and hunter in India, a highly decorated officer who retired as a Captain in the British Army, and subsequently worked at the British War Office.

-As I was growing up, there was one thing that was only ever hinted at, but now, through the Freedom of Information Act, my brother Frank and I know it is true.
-Around 1940 my father was recruited by the British Secret Service Military Intelligence (Mi4) which is a branch of Mi6, which was the home base, of the fictional James Bond stories.
+Growing up, there was always a subtle hint about something secretive in our family's past.
+Recently, through the Freedom of Information Act, my brother Frank and I discovered it to be true.
+Around 1940, our father was recruited by the British Secret Service Military Intelligence (MI4), a branch of MI6, famously associated with the fictional James Bond narratives.

-My brother Frank and I can now understand why Dad always carried a hand gun (Webley service revolver.
-Standard issue for Mi6) When we were boys, we lived an unusual life for about five years in several countries including Egypt, Cyprus, Mauritius, East Africa (where I started school) UK and finally, when Dad retired, we became a 'normal family' here in Western Australia.
+My brother Frank and I now understand why our father always carried a handgun (a Webley service revolver, standard issue for MI6).
+As boys, we led an extraordinary life for about five years across various countries including Egypt, Cyprus, Mauritius, East Africa (where I began school), the UK, and finally, when Dad retired, we settled into a 'normal' life here in Western Australia.

 ALLAN ROBINSON, SHIPWRECK HUNTER